-First case reported on 18th March 2020
+First case reported on 18 March 2020

-- Citizens who have tested positive but are not showing any symptoms be allowed to go in self-isolation and strictly observe health guidelines.
-Health officials must conduct surveillance on such persons to monitor their situation. - Patients who have tested positive and have underlying illnesses such as tuberculosis and HIV/AIDS must be placed under quarantine in government designated health facilities. - All travelers arriving in Zambia from any country with confirmed COVID-19 cases are required to self-quarantine for a minimum of 14 days, and to inform Zambian heath officials if they develop symptoms. - The Government of Zambia has suspended all tourist visas until further notice. - Health screening at all entry points. - Nakonde border reopened to cargo after conclusion of implementation of targeted measures. - International flights in Ndola, Livingstone and Mfuwe suspended until further notice.
-The Kenneth Kaunda International Airport in Lusaka remains open until further notice. - Conferences, meetings and workshops involving large groups of people banned; But some lifting of restriction to holding church services and other public gatherings since 24th April - Lusaka City Council has put in place procedures for obtaining certification/permit for holding a church service or public gathering. - Universities (both public and private) to open on 8th June 2020 for students to sit final year exams. - Technical Education, Vocational and Entrepreneurship Training (TEVET) institutions to open on 1st July 2020. - Examination classes in both Primary and secondary Schools to reopen on 1st June 2020 on condition that they enforce all public health guidelines, regulations and certification. - Bars, and nightclubs, to remain closed. - Restaurants, cinemas, gymnasiums, and casinos to open but must adhere to the stipulated public health guidelines. - Hotels and lodges should consider resuming normal operations. - Police to restrict numbers of people visiting inmates and suspects in police detention. - Prison authorities to ensure detention facilities are not overcrowded. - Social distancing of at least one to two meters to be observed. - Social gatherings banned. - Ministry of Health has set up the Epidemic Preparedness Fund amounting to Kwacha 57 million (app.
-US\$3.17 million). - Cabinet approved a COVID-19 Contingency and Response Plan with a Budget of 659 Mill.
-Kwacha (app.
-US\$36.6 M) under the Disaster Management and Mitigation Unit.

-- Meetings of the Council of Ministers, Committee of Permanent Secretaries, and the National Epidemic Preparedness, Prevention Control and Management Committee (NEPPC&MC) have been convened since the declaration of the outbreak. - Mandatory wearing of face masks in public places announced on 16th April 2020 - To support easing of liquidity, Government to release Kwacha 2.5 billion (app.
-US\$140 Mill) to reduce arrears owed to domestic supplies of goods and services, pay outstanding arrears of pensioners and retirees.
+Preventive Measures in Place Citizens who have tested positive but are not showing any symptoms be allowed to go in self-isolation and strictly observe health guidelines.
+Health officials must conduct surveillance on such persons to monitor their situation.
+Patients who have tested positive and have underlying illnesses such as tuberculosis and HIV/AIDS must be placed under quarantine in government designated health facilities.
+All travelers arriving in Zambia from any country with confirmed COVID-19 cases are required to self-quarantine for a minimum of 14 days, and to inform Zambian heath officials if they develop symptoms.
+The Government of Zambia has suspended all tourist visas until further notice.
+Health screening at all entry points.
+Nakonde border reopened to cargo after conclusion of implementation of targeted measures.
+The three International airports in Ndola, Livingstone and Mfuwe to reopen as from 25th June 2020 but must adhere to stipulated health guidelines.
+The Kenneth Kaunda International Airport in Lusaka remains open until further notice.
+Football leagues to resume in July 2020 but with strict adherence to stipulated health guidelines.
+Conferences, meetings and workshops involving large groups of people banned; But some lifting of restriction to holding church services and other public gatherings since 24th April - Lusaka City Council has put in place procedures for obtaining certification/permit for holding a church service or public gathering.
+As from 23rd July 2020, remaining school classes that have not re-opened including colleges and universities to remain closed.
+Technical Education, Vocational and Entrepreneurship Training (TEVET) institutions to open on 1st June 2020 on condition that they enforce all public health guidelines, regulations and certification.
+Bars, and nightclubs, to remain closed.
+Restaurants, cimemas, gymnasiums, and casi Mitigation Unit.
+Meetings of the Council of Ministers, Committee of Permanent Secretaries, and the National Epidemic Preparedness, Prevention Control and Management Committee (NEPPC&MC) have been convened since the declaration of the Mandatory wearing of face masks in public places announced on 16th April 2020